 • Mean change from baseline to highest observed Hb at any time between baseline and day 35 or time of intervention in Cohort 2

-• Mean change in Hb, ferritin, and TSAT from baseline to each scheduled visit
+• Mean change in Hb, ferritin, and Transferrin Saturation (TSAT) from baseline to each scheduled visit

 Primary

-Proportion of study participants experiencing at least one treatment-emergent adverse event included as components of a composite safety endpoint.§
+Proportion of study participants experiencing at least 1 treatment-emergent adverse event included as components of a composite safety endpoint.§

-• Treatment-emergent adverse events included all-cause mortality, nonfatal myocardial infarction, nonfatal stroke, unstable angina requiring hospitalization, congestive heart failure, arrhythmias, and protocol-defined hypotension or hypertension
+• Treatment-emergent adverse events included all-cause mortality, nonfatal myocardial infarction, nonfatal stroke, unstable angina requiring hospitalization, congestive heart failure (CHF), arrhythmias, and protocol-defined hypotension or hypertension

-Pivotal trial 1 for Injectafer included subjects with iron intolerance, drug allergy, and hypotension1
+Pivotal trial 1 for Injectafer included subjects with iron intolerance and/or drug allergy

 *Participants who responded adequately to oral iron during run-in (Hb increase ≥1 g/dL) were not randomized.
 Subjects inappropriate for oral iron were defined as either those who were intolerant of oral iron during the run-in phase or those in whom the baseline Hb measurement was sufficiently low as to require rapid repletion of iron stores to minimize the risk of eventual blood transfusion.
 These patients were not included in the indication for Injectafer.
 The efficacy analyses were performed on the modified intent-to-treat (mITT) population, which included all patients who received at least 1 dose of randomized treatment and had at least 1 post-baseline Hb assessment. §The safety population consisted of all subjects who received a dose of randomized treatment.
 All safety analyses were performed with the safety population.

-TRIAL 1, COHORT 1: INJECTAFER VS ORAL IRON IN VARIOUS ETIOLOGIES
+TRIAL 1, COHORT 1: INJECTAFER VS ORAL IRON IN PATIENTS WITH IDA OF VARIOUS ETIOLOGIES

-Injectafer provided a significantly greater increase in Hb
+Injectafer provided a significantly greater increase in hemoglobin (Hb)1

 • Injectafer was compared to oral iron in patients with IDA of various etiologies1